arXiv/arxiv-docs/about/mab_bylaws.md

 2.1.2   MAB will have five non-voting ex officio members in three categories:

 The arXiv Program Director & Scientific Director
-Other leads from the CUL arXiv team as appointed by Cornell’s University Librarian.
+Other leads from the CU arXiv team as appointed by Cornell’s University Librarian.
 The role of these members is to provide information and participate in Board discussions.
 Two SAB representatives.
-The SAB and MAB operate in parallel, complementing each other and providing essential input for CUL.
+The SAB and MAB operate in parallel, complementing each other and providing essential input for CU.
 To this end, the SAB appoints two members to serve as non-voting ex officio members of MAB; MAB appoints two members to serve as non-voting ex officio members of the SAB.

 2.1.3 Board Officers